NYPL/digpres/docs/staff/security.md

 Shared code repositories must use the following access profiles by default:

 * read access: public
-* write access: restricted to the Digital Preservation eam and additional users, as needed
+* write access: restricted to the Digital Preservation team and additional users, as needed
 * admin access: restricted to staff on the program of primary developers/users

 All shared code respositories must require review before approval and merging of pull requests.